Sir Richard John Strachan

 As Willaumez was still at large, Strachan left Plymouth again on 19 May with seven sail of the line and headed for the Leeward Islands, eventually reaching Barbados in August.
 The search ended shortly afterwards with the dispersal of the French squadron in a hurricane on 18 August, with Strachan’s ships also being scattered in the same storm, having apparently been within forty miles of Willaumez when the hurricane struck.
 His flagship Caesar had to run for the Azores having lost her mainmast, and after removing at Fayal to the Triumph 74, Captain Henry Inman, Strachan returned to seek his squadron off North America where it was reported that at least three of his vessels were off Norfolk, Virginia at the beginning of September.
 He eventually returned to Portsmouth from Bermuda in February 1807 with his flag once more on the Caesar.

-Strachan was promoted vice-admiral on 31 July 1810, and in the same month Vice-Admiral Sir Edward Pellew took command of the squadron off the Schelde.
-Although the newspapers reported that Strachan would lead an expedition to attack the French East Islands he eventually declined the command in September, having apparently voiced dissatisfaction at the size of the force allowed him.
+Strachan was promoted vice-admiral on 31 July 1810, and in the same month Vice-Admiral Sir Edward Pellew took command of the squadron off the Scheldt.
+Although the newspapers reported that Strachan would lead an expedition to attack the French East Islands, he eventually declined the command in September, having apparently voiced dissatisfaction at the size of the force allowed him.

 Strachan briefly flew his flag at Plymouth aboard the San Josef 110, Captain Jeffrey Raigerfield, in June 1815 during the ‘Hundred Days’, and his last encounter with the French was a pleasant one, for when Napoleon was brought to Plymouth aboard the Bellerophon 74 at the end of the war and was advised that Strachan was in a barge alongside the emperor removed his hat and bowed to him with a smile.